 4.21 There are no property implications directly arising from this report.
-The policies and proposals in the BCP will apply to any Council land and property which is subject to a development proposal.
+The policies and proposals in the BCP will apply to all land, including any Council land and property which is subject to a development proposal.
 Liaison with corporate and public sector landlords will be required on an on-going basis.